pisto/pyMH-Z19_async/README.md

 This sensor is very badly documented and there are conflicting reports on its working.
-To make things worse, several hardware versions exist (including knockoffs), and there are also different firmware versions. **Testing was done on an MH-Z19B sensor (green PCB) that reports firmware version 0502.** Only the commands that I could test personally are implemented.
+To make things worse, several hardware versions exist (including knockoffs), and there are also different firmware versions. **Testing was done on an MH-Z19B sensor (green PCB) that reports firmware version 0502.** Only the commands that I could test and verify personally are implemented.
 Several other commands were tried (including the unlimited/raw CO2 readings, "background" and calibration data readings), but results are inconsistent with docs or other implementations, and they are left out for now.